Affiliate links on SoundGuys may earn us a commission. Learn more.

 What’s it like to use the Skullcandy Crusher Wireless?

 Skullcandy isn’t exactly known for its—ahem—luxury build.
 While the Skullcandy Crusher Wireless is made of cheaper plastic, it’s still sturdy.
 The matte black coating resists fingerprints, and the headphone and headband faux leather padding is pretty substantial.
 The combination makes for a fairly comfortable pair of headphones.
 People with glasses might find the clamping force is a touch too strong.

-The buttons along the bottom of the headphones are definitely made of the cheap plastic I was expecting, but the tactile response is almost perfect.
-There’s also the bass slider on the left earcup which was stiff in my experience and could be a little smoother.
-Inside, there’s a second pair of drivers that only provide low end haptic feedback, and this slider lets you control how much (if any) extra bass you want.
+The buttons along the bottom of the headphones feel cheap, but the tactile response is almost perfect.
+There’s also the bass slider on the left ear cup, which is a bit stiff, and inside each ear cup is a low-end driver setup that only provides haptic feedback.
+This slider lets you control how much (if any) extra bass you want.

-Besides that, the overall design of the Crusher Wireless is right up my alley.
-The only branding you’ll find is a discreet logo just above either earcup.
-The all black option we’re looking at here is also understated enough to wear on a commute or the office without a problem.
-I can see just about anyone rocking these, which is something that can’t be said for many headphones in this price range and also something that I can’t really say about the white and grey color option.
+The only branding you’ll find is a discreet logo just above either ear cup.
+The all-black option we’re looking at here is also understated enough to wear on a commute or around the office without a problem.
+I can see just about anyone rocking these, which is something that can’t be said for many headphones in this price range.

 Playback controls are all fairly simple as well, with three buttons on the right ear cup letting you pause/play music, adjust volume, skip between tracks, and access your phones personal assistant.
 My only problem with them is that they’re a little too loud when you click them and you can even hear them over the music in some cases.
 On the bright side, there’s no noticeable audio lag when watching videos so if you tend to watch a lot of videos you don’t have anything to worry about here.